Update Date: August 11, 2024

 Common Features of Urdu and Persian

-1. Perso-Arabic Script: Both Persian and Urdu employ the Perso-Arabic script, which is written from right to left.
+- Perso-Arabic Script: Both Persian and Urdu employ the Perso-Arabic script, which is written from right to left.
 This shared script gives both languages a visual similarity and underscores their historical and cultural connection;

-2. Loanwords: Persian and Urdu languages have borrowed words from each other over centuries of interaction.
+- Loanwords: Persian and Urdu languages have borrowed words from each other over centuries of interaction.
 Persian and Urdu common words have enriched the vocabulary of both languages.
 Persian has given many words to Urdu, particularly in the realms of poetry, culture, and academic discourse.
 In turn, Urdu has also influenced Persian vocabulary, especially in everyday conversations, regional variations, and cultural expressions;

-3. Poetic Traditions: Persian and Urdu are celebrated for their rich poetic traditions.
+- Poetic Traditions: Persian and Urdu are celebrated for their rich poetic traditions.
 They share a profound love for poetic forms such as ghazals and nazms.
 This commonality in poetic expression has not only created a bridge of appreciation between the two languages but has also produced a rich tapestry of lyrical beauty.
 The profound themes, intricate rhyme schemes, and emotive depth of Persian and Urdu poetry are a testament to their shared love for poetic expression.

-Differences that Define between Persian and Urdu Languages
+Differences between Urdu and Persian Languages

 While Persian and Urdu languages share significant commonalities, they also exhibit key differences that set them apart.
 These differences, arising from their distinct historical and regional influences, contribute to the unique identities of each language.